Quick Start

 With random forest, we may estimate the model accuracy with out-of-bag (OOB) samples.
 This is useful especially when we don't have a separate test dataset.

-Now let's a support vector machine (SVM) on the USPS data.
+Now let's train a support vector machine (SVM) on the USPS data.
 As SVM is a kernel learning machine, it can be applied on any type of data as long as we can define a Mercer kernel on the data.
 Therefore, SVM class doesn't take a DataFrame as input but a generic array.
 We can leverage the formula object to extract the training samples and labels.

 var x = formula.x(zipTrain).toArray();